-- You would be required to work towards the Level 3 Diploma in Anatomical Pathology Technology, awarded by the Royal Society for Public Health (RSPH).
+You would be required to work towards the Royal Society for Public Health (RSPH) Level 3 Diploma in Healthcare Science (Anatomical Pathology Technology).
 Training is divided into taught units and workplace competency units which you can complete in 1-2 years.

-- With further experience you might gain promotion to senior posts where you are training other APTs or managing a mortuary.
+With further experience you could progress to the RSPH Level 4 Diploma.
+You might gain promotion to senior posts where you are training other APTs or managing a mortuary.